Wood Bending Methods Compared

 Bandsaw Resawing

 Curved parts can be sawn directly from thick stock on the bandsaw.
-The curve exists within the original board; sawing simply reveals it.
+The curve exists within the board already; sawing simply reveals it.

 How It Works

-Draw the desired curve on thick stock.
-Cut along the line with a bandsaw.
-The offcut may yield a second curved piece.
-This approach trades material for simplicity.
+Draw the desired curve on thick stock and cut along the line.
+The offcut may yield a second matching curved piece.
+This trades material for process simplicity — no steam, no forms, no glue.

 Advantages

-No special equipment, forms, or processes beyond a bandsaw.
-Immediate results with no curing or drying time.
-Works with any species.
+No special equipment beyond a bandsaw.
+Immediate results with no setup, curing, or drying time.
+Works with any species without restriction.

 Limitations